Expertspost · Practical guides, researched and explained

 The free software fixes

 • Cull startup programs.
-In Task Manager > Startup (Windows) or System Settings > General > Login Items (Mac), disable everything you do not need launching at boot.
-Old laptops accumulate a dozen updaters and helpers that all fight for resources at startup.
+Task Manager > Startup apps on Windows, System Settings > General > Login Items on a Mac.
+Old laptops accumulate a dozen updaters and helpers that fight for resources at boot.

-• Uninstall junk you do not use.
-Trial software, toolbars, three different PDF readers.
-Each one may be running something in the background.
+• Uninstall what you do not use.
+Trialware, toolbars, and the third PDF reader may each be running something in the background.

-• Free up disk space.
-A drive that is nearly full slows down badly.
-Empty the trash, clear browser caches, and on Windows run Disk Cleanup.
-Aim to keep at least 10 to 15 percent free.
+• Free disk space.
+A nearly full drive slows down badly.
+Microsoft recommends Storage Sense and Disk Cleanup for clearing temporary files; aim to keep at least 10 to 15 percent of the drive free.

-• Check for a browser tab problem.
-Sometimes the laptop is fine and the user simply has forty tabs and six extensions open.
-Genuinely.
-Closing tabs is free.
+• Check for a tab problem.
+Sometimes the laptop is fine and the user has forty tabs and six extensions open.
+Closing them is free.

-A note on registry cleaners and "speed booster" apps: skip them.
-They promise miracles, often cost money, and at best do nothing.
-At worst they create new problems.
-Everything genuinely useful here is built into your operating system or is a physical part.
-There is no magic app that makes a spinning hard drive fast.
+Registry cleaners and "speed booster" apps deserve a specific warning: skip them.
+They promise miracles, frequently cost money, and at best do nothing.
+Everything genuinely useful is built into the operating system or is a physical part.

 The one upgrade that actually matters

-The catch is that not every laptop allows it.
-Many older laptops have a removable bottom panel and a 2.5-inch drive you can swap with a screwdriver and a YouTube video specific to your model.
-Some thin-and-light models and most recent MacBooks have the storage soldered to the board, which means no upgrade.
-Look up your exact model plus "SSD upgrade" before buying anything.
+The catch is upgradeability.
+Many older laptops have a removable bottom panel and a standard 2.5-inch drive that swaps with a screwdriver and a model-specific video tutorial.
+Thin-and-light models and most recent MacBooks solder storage to the board, which means no upgrade, so search your exact model number plus "SSD upgrade" before buying anything.

-Two important cautions before you swap a drive.
-First, back up everything off the old drive first, because this process involves removing the disk that holds all your files; copy your data somewhere safe and verify it opened correctly.
-Second, you will need to either clone the old drive to the new one with cloning software or do a fresh install of the OS.
-Cloning is easier for beginners.
-If any of that sounds intimidating, a local repair shop will do the whole job affordably, and it is still far cheaper than a new laptop.
+Two cautions before surgery.
+Back up everything first, since the process removes the disk holding all your files, and verify the copy actually opens.
+Then either clone the old drive to the new one with cloning software (easier for beginners) or do a fresh OS install (cleaner result).
+If that sounds intimidating, an independent repair shop will do the whole job for a modest labor charge, still far below the cost of replacement.

 When more RAM helps